malwaremily/infosec-news-briefs/README.md

 #### Phishing campaign targets YouTube creators with cookie theft malware
 * [Google TAG](https://blog.google/threat-analysis-group/phishing-campaign-targets-youtube-creators-cookie-theft-malware/): "Google’s Threat Analysis Group tracks actors involved in disinformation campaigns, government backed hacking, and financially motivated abuse.
 Since late 2019, our team has disrupted financially motivated phishing campaigns targeting YouTubers with Cookie Theft malware."

+#### Windows Exploitation Tricks: Relaying DCOM Authentication
+* [Google Project Zero](https://googleprojectzero.blogspot.com/): James Forshaw "In my previous blog post I discussed the possibility of relaying Kerberos authentication from a DCOM connection.
+I was originally going to provide a more in-depth explanation of how that works, but as it's quite involved I thought it was worthy of its own blog post.
+This is primarily a technique to get relay authentication from another user on the same machine and forward that to a network service such as LDAP.
+You could use this to escalate privileges on a host using a technique similar to a blog post from Shenanigans Labs but removing the requirement for the WebDAV service.
+Let's get straight to it."

 ### 2021/10/21

 #### GPS Daemon (GPSD) Rollover Bug